Policies and Procedures

 My fitted sheet isn’t quite fitting right.
 What am I doing wrong?

-Believe it or not, nine times out of ten, the fitted sheet is actually on sideways.
-It is difficult to determine which sides are supposed to run lengthwise and vice versa when you are assessing something with elastic that skews its shape.
-Fitted sheets are also not supposed to fit taught, in order to give when weight is applied across the surface.
+In most cases the fitted sheet is on sideways!
+Turn your sheet 90°, and try again.
+It is difficult to determine which sides are supposed to run lengthwise and vice versa on something with elastic that skews its shape.
+Fitted sheets are also not supposed to fit taught.
+This allows for fabric to give when weight is applied across the surface.
 The tighter the fitted sheet is pulled, the more likely it is to wear out, bald, or tear.
-Most fitted sheets are made to accommodate mattresses up to 17 inches deep, so if your mattress is particularly shallow or thick, you may notice a difference in how it fits.
+Most fitted sheets are made to accommodate mattresses up to 17 inches deep.
+If your mattress is particularly shallow or tall, you may notice a difference in fit.
 All of these situations are normal—and a few washings usually help the sheet break in and find its life.
 As a side note, folding a fitted sheet is a both a mystery and an art… and some of us professionals haven’t even mastered it yet!